clusterio/clusterio/README.md

 - [Discord Bridge](https://github.com/Hornwitser/discord_bridge) (@hornwitser/discord_bridge): Bridges chat between instances and Discord.
   By Hornwitser.
-- [Server Select](https://github.com/Hornwitser/server_select/tree/clusterio-2.0) (@hornwitser/server_select): In-game GUI for connecting to other server in the cluster.
+- [Server Select](https://github.com/Hornwitser/server_select/tree/clusterio-2.0) (@hornwitser/server_select): In-game GUI for connecting to other servers in the cluster.
   Originally by Godmave, ported to 2.0 by Hornwitser.

 Want to make your own plugin?